prashant-ramcharan/courgette-jvm/README.md

 - **Single re-run file** listing all failed scenarios that occurred during parallel execution.
 - Supports **Cucumber-JVM 7**
 - Supports **JUnit** and **TestNG**
+- Provides a **Mobile Device Allocator** to support parallel mobile testing on simulators and real devices.
 - Integrates with **Slack** to provide real time test results.
 - Integrates with **Extent Reports** to create interactive reports.
 - Integrates with **Report Portal** to support AI powered dashboards.